 This site security plan will act as a template that ideally should be customized to the specific site based on its security needs.
-Lastly, it should summarize all personnel responsibilities and procedures involved.
+It should summarize all personnel responsibilities and procedures involved, and be fully understandable by everyone in your organization.

 The site security plan is applicable to every individual within the site and should receive the appropriate training or briefing before entering the building.
 This includes all staff, security personnel, faculty, and visitors.